 Then, I lay back on the bed and closed my eyes.
-I saw hundreds of colorful geometrical shapes and numbers dancing and throbbing.
-There was a slideshow of random images of postal stamps and birds and the Eiffel Tower.
+What I saw was hundreds of colorful geometrical shapes and numbers dancing and throbbing.
+There was a ‘slideshow’ of random images of postal stamps and birds and the Eiffel Tower.
 And zebras.
 I remember seeing a lot of zebras grazing in a field.

 And next, it transformed into a series of alphabet, starting with Z for Zebras, Y for Yaks, and so on, till we got to A for Apples.
 If the ‘happy stuff’ was supposed to make you happy, I wonder if that was what happiness felt like, and why of all things, it had to give me alphabet lessons.